-- Example 3: "paramedic students need to ask themselves the question, - "Are all the recommended therapies ordered for this problem?"
-For each problem on every patient without losing efficiency in reviewing and analyzing the patient data."
+Example 3: "paramedic student needs to ask self the question, "Are all the recommended therapies ordered for this problem?" for each problem on every patient without losing efficiency in reviewing and analyzing patient data."

 Example 4: "paramedic students specified therapeutic goals based on consideration of disease or trauma state.
-He/she uses practice guidelines appropriately.
+He uses practice guidelines appropriately.
 Goals are measurable and realistic for the patient."